e2b-dev/awesome-devins/README.md

 Multi-agent, Coding, Build your own

 ### Description
-MetaGPT is a multi-agent framework that, given one line requirement, returns PRD, Design, Tasks, or Repo.
+MetaGPT is a multi-agent framework
+MetaGPT has existed longer than other Devin alternatives, but after the release of Devin, the MetaGPT team aims to replace most of the Devin capabilities.
-- MetaGPT allows to assign different roles to GPTs to form a collaborative software entity for complex tasks
+MetaGPT allows the assignment of different roles to GPTs to form a collaborative software entity for complex tasks.
-- It takes a one line requirement as input and outputs user stories / competitive analysis / requirements / data structures / APIs / documents, etc.
+You can use this multi-agent framework in your own scenario to build your own application.
-- Internally, MetaGPT includes product managers / architects / project managers / engineers
+Internally, MetaGPT includes agents with roles of product managers, architects, project managers, and engineers.
-- It provides the entire process of a software company along with carefully orchestrated SOPs.
-Code = SOP(Team) is the core philosophy
+It provides the entire process of a software company along with carefully orchestrated SOPs.
+Code = SOP(Team) is the core philosophy.
-- The paper about LLM-based multi-agent work spushes forward the idea of autonomous agents collaborating with each other to do more than one can on its own.
-- MetaGPT incorporates efficient human workflows as a meta programming approach into LLM-based multi-agent collaboration

 ### Links